arkinjo/RDFPortal-MCP/resources/MIE_prompt_compact.md

 - Complexity level (basic/intermediate/advanced)
 - **Tested and working** SPARQL query

-### Cross-references (Target: Exactly 3 examples)
+### Cross-references (Target: Comprehensive coverage by pattern)
-Document the 3 most important external database cross-references:
-1. **Primary Biological Database**: Main reference (e.g., UniProt, NCBI, ChEMBL)
-2. **Sequence Database**: If applicable (e.g., ENA, GenBank, PDB)
-3. **Specialized Resource**: Domain-specific database (e.g., culture collections, chemical databases)
+Document **all external database cross-references** by organizing them into RDF patterns.
+Group databases that share the same RDF relationship pattern together.
+Include:
+- **The RDF pattern** (e.g., rdfs:seeAlso, up:classifiedWith, up:organism)
+- **List of databases** using that pattern, organized by category
+- **Coverage information** for major databases where relevant
+- **One representative SPARQL query** demonstrating the pattern

-**For Each Cross-reference:**
+**For Each Pattern Group:**
-- Show the property/relationship pattern
+- Show the common RDF property/relationship
+- List all databases following this pattern, grouped by purpose
-- Provide working SPARQL example
+- Provide one working SPARQL example that can be adapted for any database in the group
+- Include notes on filtering by URL pattern to distinguish databases
 - Keep descriptions concise

 ## 6. Architectural Notes (Use Structured YAML Format)